“There are no such things as stupid questions, only pretentious instructors.”

 Manuscript consultations and 1-on-1 coaching

 Ready to receive detailed feedback on your writing?
-I’ve got a couple slots left for May 2025 and am now booking Summer & Fall 2025.
+I’ve got one slot left for September 2025 and two for October 2025.

 Writing coaching sessions with me are like “book therapy.”